FIRST and SECOND YEARS – Aspire to Your Next

 - Speak with people in potential career choice areas and engage in "shadowing" experiences.

 - Develop career exploration skills.
-Attend the C2D2 seminars on resume writing, business etiquette, career exploration and interviewing skills, managing social media.
-Resume and cover letter critiques are available during walk-in hours (listed on our web site).
+Attend Career Center seminars on resume writing, business etiquette, career exploration and interviewing skills, managing social media.
+Resume and cover letter critiques are available during drop-in hours (listed on our web site).

 - Practice interviews are available at www.careerdiscovery.gatech.edu, click on “Career Exploration,” then on “Optimal Interview.”